Human nature: Medieval and Renaissance philosophy

 The rediscovery of the Aristotelian corpus favoured the discussion of another anthropological formula.
-In his Politics (I, 2; 1253 a 1-2), Aristotle advanced the idea that man was a “political animal”.
+In his Politics (I, 2; 1253 a 1-2), Aristotle advanced the idea that man was a "political animal".
 This conception opened up the possibility of a political anthropology of which Marsilius of Padua and Dante Alighieri provide remarkable examples.
 Membership of the human community was perceived as a constitutive element of humanity.
 In this context, certain authors reflected on communication and discovered that language was also constitutive of humanity.
-It is proper to man, said Thomas Aquinas, to use words to express his thoughts: “It is true that the other animals communicate their passions, roughly, as the dog expresses his anger by barking … Hence, man is much more communicative towards others than any animal whatever that we see living gregariously, like the crane, the ant or the bee” (De regno, ch.
+It is proper to man, said Thomas Aquinas, to use words to express his thoughts: "It is true that the other animals communicate their passions, roughly, as the dog expresses his anger by barking …Hence, man is much more communicative towards others than any animal whatever that we see living gregariously, like the crane, the ant or the bee" (De regno, ch.
 1).
 The theme of the dignity of man manifests yet another aspect of medieval anthropology.
-An astonishing expression of it appears in John Scotus Eriugena’s De divisione naturae (book IV) where it is said of man that “his substance is the notion by which he knows himself” (PL, 122, 770A).
+An astonishing expression of it appears in John Scotus Eriugena's De divisione naturae (book IV) where it is said of man that "his substance is the notion by which he knows himself" (PL, 122, 770A).

 This optimism contrasts with the perspectives sketched out by Lotario dei Segni, the future Pope Innocent III, in the opusculum De Miseria Condicionis Humane (1195–119) which offers a striking picture of man's weaknesses and infirmities.
 When in 1452 Giannozzo Manetti eulogized the beauty and excellence of man, body and Soul, he wished to reply to the lamentation of Innocent, whose work had an immense success.
 Giovanni Pico della Mirandola too, in his celebrated Discourse on the dignity of man, expounded a very high idea of man.
-Pico celebrated first the radical freedom of man, who is capable of choosing himself, i.e. of giving himself his own essence: “I have given you neither a determined place, nor a face of your own, says the creator, nor any particular gift, O Adam, so that your place, your face and your gifts you may will, conquer and possess by yourself.
+Pico celebrated first the radical freedom of man, who is capable of choosing himself, i.e. of giving himself his own essence: "I have given you neither a determined place, nor a face of your own, says the creator, nor any particular gift, O Adam, so that your place, your face and your gifts you may will, conquer and possess by yourself.
 Nature encloses other species in laws established by me.
-But you, whom no boundary limits, by your own free will, in whose hands I have placed you, define yourself.”
+But you, whom no boundary limits, by your own free will, in whose hands I have placed you, define yourself."

-This anthropology, which has been celebrated as the beginning of modernity, is not in opposition to religion since this dignity of man belongs to him precisely because he is the image of God according to the biblical word.
-Yet, with an unprecedented intensity, Pico was able to give a luminous and powerful expression to this profound truth that “man outruns in advance all defined concept of man” (O. Boulnois).
+This anthropology, which has been described as the beginning of modernity, is not in opposition to religion since this dignity of man belongs to him because he is the image of God according to the biblical word.
+Yet, Pico gave expression to this idea that "man outruns in advance all defined concept of man" (O. Boulnois).